-2. South Sinai Red Sea resorts permission stamp on arrival: EU, Australian, Canadian and US nationals travelling to Sharm El Sheikh, Dahab, Nuweiba or Taba resorts for up to a maximum of 15 days, who do not need a visa and will receive an entry permission stamp on arrival, when arriving at Sharm el-Sheikh, Saint Catherine or Taba airports.
+2. South Sinai Red Sea resorts permission stamp on arrival: EU, Australian, Canadian and US nationals travelling to Sharm El Sheikh, Dahab, Nuweiba or Taba resorts for up to a maximum of 15 days, who do not need a visa and will receive a free entry permission stamp on arrival, when arriving at Sharm el-Sheikh, Saint Catherine or Taba airports.

-You can obtain visas from Egyptian consulates in your country of residence or on arrival at airports in Egypt or at the port in Alexandria.
+You can obtain visas from Egyptian consulates in your country of residence or on arrival at airports in Egypt.
 A multiple-visit visa is necessary if your trip includes travel in and out of Egypt.